captainbrosset/cleanjs/README.md

 If you are interested in running it locally on your computer and integrate it into some build system, then read on:

-cleanjs is written in python so, first, make sure you have [python 2.7 installed and running](http://python.org/getit/).
+cleanjs is written in python so, first, make sure you have [python 2.7 installed and running](http://python.org/getit/) (seems to work with 2.6 but mostly untested).

 Get cleanjs by downloading [one of the tags](https://github.com/captainbrosset/cleanjs/tags).